Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 35 - Authentication and Security - Handling Credentials & Designing a Secure Login/35.05 Level 3 - How to Salt Passwords for Improved Encryption/README.md

 Note that the callback is asynchronous because we wait for the database save operation to complete before rendering the "secrets" page.

+### Testing Registration

+Start the server and navigate to the home page.
+Register a new user with a password such as "123456".
+In the database, you will see the new user with a hashed password instead of the plain text password.